-What is the Florida Pro Bono Law School Competition?
+What is the Florida Pro Bono Law School Challenge?

 A core part of the Foundation’s mission is to promote public service among lawyers by making it an integral part of the law school experience.
-The Foundation has launched a statewide pro bono competition among Florida law schools.
-Our goal is to connect students with alumni to partner on a pro bono case from a legal aid organization.
-Powered by FloridaProBonoMatters.org, students will use a new, cutting-edge interactive platform to pick a pro bono case and be matched with an alumni mentor.
+The Foundation launched a statewide pilot pro bono competition among Florida law schools in January 2019.
+The goal of the challenge is to connect students with alumni to partner on a pro bono case from a legal aid organization.
+Powered by FloridaProBonoMatters.org, students used a new, cutting-edge interactive platform to pick a pro bono case and then be matched with an alumni mentor.

 When does the competition run?